s1j1k/jobsboard/README.md

 # Jobs board app
-MVP for junior-mid level engineer jobs board app.
+MVP for junior engineer jobs board app.
 NO senior / management jobs.
 To assist in the job search for less experienced engineers.
 All kinds of engineering is considered not just software.